 * A few random notes of interest: I actually live in Chattanooga, although I was born in Dayton and haven't lived there in decades.
 Frankly, I am a Liberal.
 When I text, I spell every word and use the correct punctuation.
 I type with 2 fingers.
 And as long as I'm being honest, I might just as well say that first and foremost, I am looking for a friend first.
 I'll admit that sounds a little (okay, a lot) like BS but this is a real issue for me, for if we can not be friends then frankly, I am not interested.
 Spiritually, I believe that there are universal laws that apply to all religions, denominations and faiths; which include Bible-thumping Baptists to Athiests alike.
 Those universal laws, those things that we can not escape, those are the things I believe in and what I teach my children.

 Truly, I have lived a colorful and event-filled life with lots of associated stories.
 Over the years I have realized that honesty is the key to a successful friendship/relationship, and I promise that should we become friends, I will be honest to a fault.
 Life is just too damned short to posture, to play games and to mislead or to be misled.
-It is bad for you AND it is even worse for me so I stear away from that sort of behavior, simply out of respect for the "universal laws" I referred to in the previous paragraph.
-I know very well that this might inhibit the number of people who contact me but again, life is just too damned short to posture.
+It is bad for you AND it is even worse for me so I stear away from that sort of behavior, simply out of respect for the universal laws I referred to in the previous paragraph.

 Currently I am building my retirement cabin on Monteagle Mountain and hopefully I will be moving in the week following my youngest graduating from High School...or maybe sooner.
 Who knows?

 Conversation Starters (i.e. what you'd like to do on a first date...)

 A cup of coffee would be nice...or even a pint of beer; your choice.